Skip to content

 As pharmaceutical supply chains become more globalized, GMP ensures that quality standards remain consistent across countries.
 Key ways GMP impacts supply chains include:

-Also Read: How GMP Contributes to the Speed and Efficiency of Drug Development
+Also Read: How GMP Promotes Transparency and Accountability in Drug Manufacturing

 1. Ensuring Quality in Multinational Manufacturing